 - infection of the bone (osteomyelitis)

-- cysts or tumours involving the wisdom tooth
+- cysts or tumors involving the wisdom tooth

 - Wisdom teeth can cause the tooth in front to decay due to food trapping